 Sleep Tight: 3 drops of cedarwood, 2 drops of Lavender

-…….and other sleep hygiene basics that should not be forgotten:
+…and other sleep hygiene basics that shouldn’t be forgotten:

-- Build a routine by trying to go to bed and get up at the same time every day.
+- Build a routine by trying to go to bed and getting up at the same time every day.
 The brain loves a routine.
-It’s been proven that your sleep is deeper when you do, and you could even end up needing less sleep because you are so well-rested.
+It’s been proven that your sleep is deeper when you follow structure.

 - Read from a physical book.

-- Brain dump, have a notebook by your bed, journal your thoughts and feelings from the day or plan for the next.
+- Brain dump by having a notebook by your bed and journalling your thoughts and feelings from the day.
 Once it’s on paper your mind can stop worrying about it.

 - Practice gratitude by taking a few moments to express gratitude for the day’s events.

-- Never watch TV or work in your bedroom, and remember to air your room out to clear and clean the energy every day.
+- Never watch TV or work in your bedroom, and remember to air your room out to clear the energy every day.

-Nicola Burnett is a Natural Living and Essential Oil Guru, and working Mum, inspiring and empowering people to try a more natural way of living, through the use of pure therapeutic grade essential oils.
-Holistic health solutions for physical, mental and emotional support.
-Follow her on Instagram and Facebook.
+Nicola Burnett is a Natural Living and Essential Oil Guru, and working mum.
+She inspires and empowers people to try a more natural way of living, through the use of pure therapeutic grade essential oils